meta-me/metame-website/help/_posts/2020-11-14-how-do-i-change-the-metame-api-endpoint.md

 The default MetaMe API url setting is http://+:80/Temporary_Listen_Addresses/MetaMe/api.

-This url setting can be changed by going to Settings > General and modifying the `--url` parameter.
+From version 0.20.1, this url setting can be changed by going to Settings > General and modifying the `--url` parameter.
 Click "SAVE & RESTART" to save the settings and restart.

 The url prefix "+" or "*" must be used in place of "localhost"